 Supreme Court decisions have unleashed a tide of corporate and special-interest spending that is setting records for mid-term election campaigns.
 Conservatives and liberals are both using new rules to raise buckets of money, but Republicans are getting three times more than Democrats are.
 For the most part, it's perfectly legal, but what's the message about the integrity of the Senate and Congress?
 Are contributions directly related to votes on Capitol Hill?
 Has the dependence on money eroded public trust in the second branch of government?

-Dave Levinthal, Politico (@davelevinthal)
+Dave Levinthal, Center for Public Integrity (@davelevinthal)

 David Keating, Club for Growth (@campaignfreedom)

 Insiders believe and report that President Obama's Chief of Staff will be leaving on Friday to campaign for Mayor of Chicago.
 How will the White House and Presidential policies be different without Rahm Emanuel?
 Who are the likely candidates to replace him?
 Yesterday, President Obama told NBC's Matt Lauer that if Emanuel wants to run for Mayor of Chicago, he'd better get going.
 Lynn Sweet is Washington Bureau Chief for the Chicago Tribune and a columnist for PoliticsDaily.com.

 Touching down in fly-over country Dodge City, Kansas and Erie, Pennsylvania may have something in common.
 That’s just one surprise in “Our Towns,” a new book by James and Deborah Fallows.
 The veteran Atlantic magazine correspondent and his scholarly wife spent two weeks in each of 25 different cities.
 Their search for America’s character provides anecdotes, comparisons and distinctions after a journey of 100,000 miles.